| |

 Instructions

-- In a mixing bowl with an electric mixer, beat the sugar with the vegetable oil, eggs, vanilla, and orange zest until well blended.
+• In a mixing bowl with an electric mixer, beat the sugar with the vegetable oil, eggs, vanilla, and orange zest (if using) until well blended.

-- Combine the flour, baking powder, soda, salt, and spices in a separate bowl and blend with a spoon or whisk.
-Add the flour mixture to the first mixture and stir just until all of the ingredients are moistened.
+• Combine the flour, baking powder, baking soda, salt, and spices in a separate bowl and blend with a spoon or whisk.
+Add the dry ingredients to the first mixture and stir by hand just until moistened.

-- Drain the currants or raisins and fold them into the batter with the chopped walnuts and grated carrots.
+• Drain the currants or raisins well and fold them into the batter with the grated carrot and chopped walnuts.

-- Fill muffin cups about two-thirds full; bake in the preheated oven for 18 to 23 minutes, or until a toothpick comes out clean when inserted into the center of a muffin.
+• Fill the muffin cups about two-thirds full.
+Bake in the preheated oven for 18 to 23 minutes, or until a toothpick inserted into the center of a muffin comes out clean.

 Notes